Logo

 Later in the 1970s, when Rory Gallagher was moving towards a hard rock sound, he experimented with Ampeg VT40 and VT22 amplifiers, and used Marshall combos.

-Rory Gallagher used Stramp 2100a amplifiers, which can be seen in his appearances on the German Beat Club program.
+Rory Gallagher used Stramp 2100a amplifiers, which can be seen in his appearances on the German Beat Club programme.

 Rory Gallagher was admitted to London's King's College Hospital in March 1995, and it was only then that the extent of his ill health became apparent; his liver was failing and the doctors determined that, in spite of his relatively young age, a liver transplant was the only possible course of action.

-Rory Gallagher was buried in St Oliver's Cemetery, on the Clash Road just outside Ballincollig near Cork City, Ireland.
+Rory Gallagher was buried in St Oliver's Cemetery in Ballincollig, near Cork City, in Ireland.

-Rory Gallagher was listed on Rolling Stone magazine's list of the 100 Greatest Guitarists of All Time, at 57th place.
+Rory Gallagher was listed in Rolling Stone magazine's list of the 100 Greatest Guitarists of All Time, at 57th place.

-Rory Gallagher released 14 albums during his lifetime as a solo act, which included 3 live albums:.
+Rory Gallagher released 14 albums during his lifetime as a solo act, which included three live albums:.